 Top Tight Ends Remaining

 Cole Kmet will be just 24 during this NFL season, and he has already signed a contract extension to remain a Chicago Bear for the foreseeable future.
 Kmet is a prototypically built in-line TE from Notre Dame, a historical TE factory.

 Kmet is incrementally improving as a run blocker, and he’s already a serviceable pass blocker.
 The Notre Dame TE is still growing as a route runner, but he’s already a solid receiver in the play-action game.

 The NFL is a funny place.
 Hunter Henry is not a bad football player.
 In fact, he’s a good receiving tight end who, while a bit uninspiring as a blocker, suffices.
-But because he’s going to have the third-highest cap hit of any TE in the league for 2023 — teammate Jonnu Smith, not listed, is at No. 2 — Henry will be ridiculed endlessly for… producing in the exact same manner he produced when he was paid by the Patriots.
+But he’s going to have the second-highest cap hit of any TE in the league for 2023.
+And while the New England Patriots cut Smith, they added Mike Gesicki into the mix as a receiving TE.

 The Los Angeles Rams had themselves a disastrous campaign in 2022.
 Nearly every integral piece to their overall Super Bowl success went down with a serious injury, and the pieces they’d lost on the offensive line caused struggles early on, even before injury crushed them.

 Higbee caught a career-high 72 passes, but because they had such poor QB play, he posted the lowest per-catch average since his rookie season.